Rotational excitation in sympathetic cooling of diatomic molecular ions by laser-cooled atomic ions: Translational cooling

-where $ \sigma = \sqrt{E/\left(\mu \omega^2\right)}$ is the effective length of the trap at a given energy, $\omega$ the trap frequency.
-In the second scenario, that of a large Coulomb crystal (CC), the lattice spacing $d$ determines the maximum impact parameter in a scattering event, i.e., $b_{max}=d/2$.
-Assuming the molecular ion is entering along the [100] direction of the simple cubic lattice, cf. Fig.~\ref{fig:scheme}(c), we approximate the impact parameter distribution by
+In the second scenario, that of a large Coulomb crystal, cf. Fig.~\ref{fig:scheme}(b), the lattice spacing $d$ determines the maximum impact parameter in a scattering event, i.e., $b_{max}=d/2$.
+Assuming the molecular ion is entering along the [100] direction of the simple cubic lattice, cf. Fig.~\ref{fig:scheme}(b), we approximate the impact parameter distribution by